w3c/wai-about-wai/_about/new-work.md

 This page _only lists about half_ of the active work on accessibility at W3C.
 Much of the work happens in the accessibility groups that are introduced in the [W3C Working Groups page](https://www.w3.org/groups/wg/#wg-list).

-To learn more about what that the Working Groups are up to right now, see:
+To learn more about what that the Working Groups are _up to right now_, see:

 * [@@ AG WG Current Work @@](https://www.w3.org/@@) of the Accessibility Guidelines (AG) Working Group
 * [@@ APA Current Work @@](https://www.w3.org/@@) of the Accessible Platform Architectures (APA) Working Group